Constraints on Decaying Sterile Neutrinos from Solar Antineutrinos: Results

 In \reffig{fig:limits2}, we show our constraints for the case $m_\phi/m_4=0.5$.
 A simultaneous explanation of MiniBooNE and LSND is more challenging now, and only a global fit including MiniBooNE but not LSND is available (``All w/o LSND'').
 In this case, we constrain the region preferred by MiniBooNE significantly.
 Lower values of $m_\phi/m_4$ are even more challenging from the point of view of explaining the SBL results, as $\phi$ becomes longer lived and helicity-flipping decays of $\nu_4$, which lead to soft daughter spectra, become more important.

-Changing the heavy neutrino mass but keeping the ratio $m_\phi/m_4$ fixed leaves our bounds unaltered for all the mass range of interest.
-Lowering $m_\phi/m_4$, on the other hand, weakens our bounds slightly due to the softer solar antineutrino spectrum, although the weakening saturates once below $m_\phi/m_4 \approx 0.5$.
+Changing the heavy neutrino mass but keeping the ratio $R = m_\phi/m_4$ fixed leaves our bounds unaltered for all the mass range of interest.
+Lowering R, on the other hand, weakens our bounds slightly due to the softer solar antineutrino spectrum, although the weakening saturates once below $m_\phi/m_4 \approx 0.5$.
+We show constraints on the electron mixing angle in \reffig{fig:limits_ratio}.
+The strongest constraints are obtained for vanishing muon and tau mixing, and for $R\to1$, as in that case $\phi$ carries most of the energy of its parent particle $\nu_4$.
+These limits are independent of the absolute scale of $m_\phi$ and $m_4$, provided these masses are below the Q-values of the $^8$B decays and above the light neutrino masses.

+Accounting for perturbativity bounds on $g_\phi$ and the baselines of LSND and MiniBooNE, a lower bound on $m_4$ of $\approx 100$ eV can be obtained for neutrino mixing of the order of $|U_{e4}|^2\approx10^{-3}$.
+Below this value, $\nu_4$ is too long-lived and does not lead to interesting signatures at short-baseline experiments.
+The preferred regions for MiniBooNE and LSND shift to larger mixing angles when either $\nu_4$ or $\phi$ are longer-lived, while our constraints remain unaffected.
+The parameters used in Figs.~\ref{fig:limits} and \ref{fig:limits2} are chosen so as to minimize the decay length of new particles.
+Bounds from kink searches in beta decay become the strongest above $m_4 \gtrsim 5$ keV, and peak searches in meson decay preclude an explanation of LSND with the current model at the MeV scale.

 We note that a massless scalar has also been discussed as an explanation of the MiniBooNE and LSND anomalies~\cite{deGouvea:2019qre}, although it is disfavored with respect to the best-fit point of Ref.~\cite{Dentler:2019dhz} at $99\%$ C.L.
-In addition, perturbativity bounds on $g_\phi$ and the baselines of LSND and MiniBooNE set a lower bound on $m_4$ of $\approx 100$ eV for neutrino mixing of the order of $|U_{e4}|^2\approx10^{-3}$.
-This implies that the preferred regions for MiniBooNE and LSND shift to larger mixing angles when either $\nu_4$ or $\phi$ are longer-lived, making our constraints even more relevant.
-Bounds from kink searches in beta decay become strongest above $m_4 \gtrsim 5$ keV, and peak searches in meson decay preclude an explanation of LSND with the current model at the MeV scale.
+Interpreting that study in the present lepton-number and parity conserving model, one would obtain no constraint from solar antineutrino searches.
+In that case, however, light neutrinos will also decay.
+We comment more on this possibility and others in \ref{sec:alternatives}.